lubomyl/ConfluenceEX/README.md

 ##### What does it demonstrate?
 REST Client integrated into ToolWindow
 After project start-up goto and click on `Tool|Confluence`
+New ToolWindow with ToolBar should show up
+On ToolBar click on `Change` / `Add` to test MVVM functionality of change on binding

 ## Solution structure
 - ConfluenceEX *(main)*